ppoolad/MonteCarlo_ToF/README.md

 - MultiProcessing is used for SiPMs (each SiPM is independent and will be calculated in parallel)
 - Utility/constants.py has the physical constants and user can config them.
 ### Commands
-   Please refer to .YAML File for the list of available options
+   Please refer to .YAML File for the list of available options (inside the ./config folder
 ## Usage
   `python montesim.py config -f path/to/config/file.yaml -o /path/to/save/outputs`
 ### Prequisites